 My first obvious business goal is to find some users, and happy ones!
 Then if the project has some traction, my business goal is to find an acceptable business model (yes no popup ads or big banner) to at least cover the costs, and if I’m more optimistic, earning a revenue from it.
 The ARR (Annual Recurring Revenue) is hard to predict right now.
 Can it be a bigger project for me rather than a side project?
 Time and research will tell me.

 I'm willing to invest two to three days per week on this project.
 After the first month spent working on this project, I increased my estimated time, from two days per week to three (thanks to the time I spend during week-end).
 I’m really motivated to push and test this idea.

 I would like to conduct the evaluation of the market and the opportunity this spring 2021.
 (Edit: I’m a bit late...)
 Then if I think my goals can be reached with this project and I’m still motivated about it, I will proceed on the execution this summer until the end of the year.
 So a first commitment of 3 months and then another 6 months to release a MVP.

 The main budget I will invest is my time ⏲️.
 If I work on this project, of course I would not sell my consulting services.
 I will also cover the technical and operational costs even if I don’t have a precise idea of the amount right now.
 Lastly, I will try to do everything by myself but I remain open to work with freelancers for specific subjects.

-In the meantime, I’m conducting User Research (UXR), interviewing potential users of my tool to gather feedback.
-I would like to have more certainty regarding the problem I identified, the solution I offer and the business model I have in mind.
-The end goal is to validate this project concept and start developing it.
+I conducted User Research (UXR), interviewing potential users of my tool to gather feedback.
+I tried to have more certainty regarding the problem I identified, the solution I offer and the business model I have in mind.

-Congrats 👏 you arrived at the end of this project overview!
+Due to a new direct competitor, I stopped building in public.
+The project is still ongoing and has been released!
+You can check it at Congrats 👏 you arrived at the end of this project overview!
 Thanks for the time spent.
-If you have any thoughts, ideas, feedback about this project feel free to contact me on
+If you have any thoughts, ideas, feedback about this project feel free to contact me on or !